 Hopefully, this article will provide you with more insight into every salesperson’s dilemma: should you cold call or cold email?
 Whichever preference you have, remember this: you do not have to say everything within your initial approach.
 Once your foot is in the door, that will be your next step.

 Ready to upgrade your sales technology suite?
-Pipedrive’s Gold and Platinum plans include a range of cold emailing templates which will increase the number of emails you send, while maintaining that personal touch.
+Pipedrive’s Advanced and Professional plans include a range of cold emailing templates which will increase the number of emails you send, while maintaining that personal touch.
 Sign up here for a free trial.